Olevi-id/ip-idp-documentation/_pages/x-appendices/1-faq.md

     * Lambda fucntions to help with authorisation decisions
         * or connectors to external authorisation service
 * adapt to changes in everything in previous bullet

+## Is Olevi Strong Authentication Provider

+No. Olevi is a tool.
+One tool can't provide Strong Authentication.
+Being a Trust Service is much more than one tool.
+It is about policies, processes, practices, controls and much more.

+As a concept, Strong Authentication in Finland is connected to [Finnish Trust Network](https://www.kyberturvallisuuskeskus.fi/en/our-activities/regulation-and-supervision/electronic-identification), where mostly banks offer their customer credentials as means to strong authentication and Telco operators offer [Mobiilivarmenne](https://mobiilivarmenne.fi/eng/) method that is a certificate on end users SIM-card.

+Another variations of the question is:

+> Is Olevi compliant to FTN?

+This question is relevant especially in Spring 2023, when rest of the requirements in new [M72B regulation](https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/file/M72B_2022_MÄÄRÄYS_72B_tunnistus-_ja_luottamuspalvelut_ENG_julkaistu.pdf) by Traficom take effect.

+Then, another variation of the question can be articulated as:

+> Is Olevi compliant to Strong Authentication?

+or

+> Is Olevi compliant to PSD2?

+The answer is the same.
+No. Olevi can't be compliant by itself.
+These regulations are about much more than just one tool.

+### Real world analogy

+Let's take a real world analogy to explain.
+You buy green energy from your energy company to your home.
+The company promises in an agreement that the energy you buy is produced according to green energy principles without waisting excess natural resources and without burning fossil fuels.

+You plug your portable power bank in your home to charge it with this green energy.
+The you go about your business and charge your mobile phone with the power bank.

+Is your power bank a green energy provider?

+No, it is not.
+To make your power bank green, there are much more to consider than just energy source.
+You need to consider e.g. how the power bank was manufactured or how it will be disposed when the time comes.
+Do you use it until the end of its lifecycle and then recycle it appropriately?

+### Olevi FTN compliance

+Olevi is being used as part of FTN and it is being used to connect to FTN.
+In technical terms Olevi provides necessary features for an organisation to be compliant provider or client in FTN.

+As regulations change and if there is demand from customers, Olevi will implement new features to support changing regulation.
+Currently and quite often the support is already built in.
+If in doubt, contact your [support partner](https://www.weare.fi/en/contact-page/) for details.

+### Could we use Olevi technologies to provide trust services

+Yes you can, if your organisation has the means and capabilities to provide those services in general.
+If you are interested in using Olevi as part of your services, contact [sales](https://www.weare.fi/en/contact-page/).